Randy Johnson: Draft and minor leagues (1985–1988)

-Montreal Expos (1988–1989)
+Major leagues (1988–1989)

-He made his major league debut on September 15, 1988, against the Pittsburgh Pirates, earning a 9-4 victory with a five-inning outing in which he gave up two runs with five strikeouts; his first victim was Orestes Destrade in the second inning.
-Johnson posted a record of 3-0 with a 2.42 earned run average (ERA) in four games in 1988, but 1989 saw him slip to an 0-4 mark with a 6.67 ERA in seven games through May 7.
-On May 25, 1989, he was traded to the Seattle Mariners in a trade involving five pitchers that brought Mark Langston to Montreal.
-In 11 total games played with the Expos, he went 3–4 with a 4.69 ERA and one complete game in 55 2/3 innings with 51 strikeouts and 33 walks.
+Johnson made his major league debut on September 15, 1988, against the Pittsburgh Pirates, earning a 9-4 victory with a five-inning outing in which he gave up two runs with five strikeouts; his first victim was Orestes Destrade in the second inning.
+Johnson posted a record of 3-0 with a 2.42 earned run average (ERA) in four games as a September call-up in 1988.
+He was the first Montreal pitcher to win his first three MLB starts.

+Johnson began the 1989 season with an 0-4 record with a 6.67 ERA in seven games through May 7.
+He was demoted to Indianapolis on May 9.
+"I'm too old to cry, but that's what I feel like doing," Johnson said about the move, in part due to his wish to pitch in front of his family on an upcoming Expos west coast road trip.
+In 11 MLB games pitched in two months with the Expos, he went 3–4 with a 4.69 ERA and one complete game in 55 2/3 innings with 51 strikeouts and 33 walks.